sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 and a potentially questionable design decision.
 Should a compiler pass be modifying the signatures of potentially every function?

+Alternatively, one could implement a much more heavyweight dynamic checker in the style of [Valgrind](http://valgrind.org/) or [this other CS 6120 project](../mempass).
+These checkers keep track of all allocated pointers and aliases in a large run-time datastructure to ensure that no dereference is illegal.
+This is a different approach, focused less on static analysis and more on total safety but comes with much larger run-time overheads in both space and time.

 Consequently, our pass is unable to improve the memory safety of this function: